 How long is the extension of the Bay Trail?

-The Bay Trail extension will be just over 400 metres in length, which will include approximately 260 metres of shared-use path constructed by Parks Victoria, and approximately 155 metres of boardwalk constructed by Aveo.
+The Bay Trail extension will be just over 400 metres in length, which will include approximately 260 metres of shared-use path constructed by Parks Victoria, and approximately 155 metres constructed by Aveo.
 This will reduce a 3.8km detour down to just over 400 metres of continuous, off-road journey for walkers, runners and cyclists.

 Where does the extension of the Bay Trail begin and end?

 The Bay Trail extension will be constructed at Sanctuary Lakes in Point Cook, to allow for a continuous off-road journey to Point Cook Coastal Park.